 - Eastern maritime route.
 By the mid 15th century, Portuguese ships explored the western coast of Africa.
 In 1488, Bartolomeu Dias reached the Cape of Good Hope, proving that Africa could be rounded and that India could be reached by sea route.
 Vasco da Gama rounded the Cape of Good Hope in his 1497-1499 expedition, becoming the first European to reach Asia (India) directly by the sea.
 Portugal was able to trade with India without the traditional Arab intermediaries and gradually took control (forcefully) of all the trade routes between Europe and Pacific Asia.
 Because of superior naval military technology (faster and better-armed ships), most of the Arab merchant fleet was sunk by 1515.
 In 1511, Malacca, the most important commercial center in Southeast Asia, fell to the Portuguese.
 In 1513, Portuguese explorers reached Canton in China and were able to use Macao as a trade depot (1557).
 The eastern maritime trade route to Asia was thus established under the control of Portugal.

 The Treaty of Tordesillas did not address the antimeridian and how newly discovered territories in the Pacific were to be divided.
 In the early 16th century, as Spanish and Portuguese explorers reached the Pacific and the “spice islands” (Moluccas), a new treaty was signed; the Treaty of Zaragoza.
 Under the treaty, Portugal could claim ownership of all territory east of the 142nd meridian.
-However, Spain did colonize the Philippines from 1565 mainly based on the claim it was first discovered by Magellan.
+However, Spain did colonize the Philippines from 1565, mainly based on the claim Magellan first discovered it.
 A geographic division of the world was established.
-Obviously, other European powers such as France and Britain, would not abide by these treaties and undertook their own ventures.
+Other European powers such as France and Britain would not abide by these treaties and undertook their own ventures.